LangbaseInc/langbase-examples/examples/cefr-level-assessment-bot/README.md

 ![License: MIT][mit] [![Fork to ⌘ Langbase][fork]][pipe]

-## Build CEFR Level Assessment Bot with Pipes — ⌘ Langbase
+## Build English (CEFR) Level Assessment Bot with Pipes — ⌘ Langbase

 This chatbot is built by using an AI Pipe on Langbase, it works with 30+ LLMs (OpenAI, Gemini, Mistral, Llama, Gemma, etc), any Data (10M+ context with Memory sets), and any Framework (standard web API you can use with any software).